 Professor Carsten Danzmann, Head of the Institute for Gravitational Physics at the University of Hanover and Director of the Albert Einstein Institute, who gave the opening speech of the Congress, also stressed the high relevance of the event: “The World of Photonics Congress provides the highest level of exchange.
 The most up-to-date scientific topical topics of photonics are discussed there.
 It also examines which technologies will be relevant and the benefits for scientific and, ultimately, industrial use.”

 Especially for the speeches of Prof. Danzmann and Prof. Mourou, the largest lecture hall in the ICM – International Congress Center Munich was filled to the brink.

-The next LASER World of PHOTONICS will be held from June 21 to 24, 2021, and the next World of Photonics Congress from June 20 to 24, 2021.
+The next LASER World of PHOTONICS will be held from April 26 to 29, 2022, and the next World of Photonics Congress digital from June 20 to 24, 2021.